 Which is, naturally enough, the third question addressed by Matthew, namely, "where does this child fit in the divine scheme of promise and fulfillment?"
-It is vitally important for Matthew to point out that this birth, this arrival of the Messiah, was no capricious out-of-the-blue happening, but was instead very much a fulfillment of God's promises in scripture, in what we now call the Old Testament.
+It is vitally important for Matthew to point out that this birth, this arrival of the Messiah, was the fulfillment of Jewish prophecy, that the birth of Jesus was no capricious out-of-the-blue happening, but was instead very much a fulfillment of God's promises in scripture, in what we now call the Old Testament.
 Some twelve times Matthew uses the expression we hear here, "what had been spoken by the Lord through the prophets" not just as a proof pattern but as a declaration of God's faithfulness, as a demonstration that God indeed not only had been listening to His people, but had been talking to His people, and had now acted.

-The question of the parentage of Jesus was certainly important to Matthew, but is it important for us?
+The questions of the parentage of Jesus were certainly important to Matthew, but are they important for us?
 Most definitely!
 Matthew obviously felt an overwhelming urge to show how Jesus was at the same time both the Son of Man and the Son of God - the fulfillment of prophecy as coming from the line of David and yet also uniquely connected with God.